polyaxon/polyaxon/docs/concepts/notebooks.md

 ![notebooks](../../content/images/concepts/dashboard/notebooks.png)

-Polyaxon allows users to run notebook jobs on project level, these jobs are subject to the same permissions of the project they belong to.
+Polyaxon allows users to run Jupyter Notebook and Jupyter Lab jobs on project level, these jobs are subject to the same permissions of the project they belong to.

 [Notebooks](https://jupyter.org/) allow users to create and share documents that contain live code, visualizations and explanatory texts.